 Operational leaders initials, create an action plan and manage the project.
 A team leader has smaller tasks to perform.
 A team leader defines tasks, manages the team, and provides support, training, and development.

 A strategic leader has bigger responsibilities to handle.
-They work together with operational and team leaders to execute plans and reach bigger goals.
+They work with operational and team leaders to execute plans and reach bigger goals.
 They create an action plan and create strategies to reach those goals.

-Responsibility of An Action-Centric Leader
+Responsibility of An Action Centered Leader

 An action-centric leader is responsible for implementing strategies to achieve long-term and short-term goals and build individuals and teams.
 Their responsibility is to identify tasks, resources, and people who are apt to perform those tasks.